marcocacciabue/resvidex/README.md

 # We load the sequences
 sequence<-ape::read.FASTA(file_path,type = "DNA")

-# We the count and normalize the k-mers
+# We count and normalize the k-mers
 NormalizedData <- kcounter(SequenceData=sequence,model=FULL_GENOME)

 # We perform the classification